-RapidTRIP 2040 (2015) is a comprehensive guiding document for transportation needs and investments in the region over a twenty-five year horizon period - an update looking forward to 2045 is currently being developed.
+The Rapid City Metropolitan Transportation Plan (2020) is a comprehensive guiding document for transportation needs and investments in the region over a twenty-five year horizon period.
 The plan, which considers all modes of transportation, includes several recommended projects to enhance the downtown bicycle and pedestrian network.
 One recommended bike facility - shared lanes along Apolda Street - would connect directly with Sixth Street.